kudanilll/fjkt48-api/README.md

 | npm           | pnpm           | yarn       | bun       |
 | ------------- | -------------- | ---------- | --------- |
 | `npm run dev` | `pnpm run dev` | `yarn dev` | `bun dev` |

+---

+## 🔗 Contribute

+Want to contribute?
+Great!

+To fix a bug or enhance an existing module, follow these steps:

+- Fork the repo

+- Create a new branch (`git checkout -b improve-feature`)

+- Make the appropriate changes in the files

+- Add changes to reflect the changes made

+- Commit your changes (`git commit -am 'Improve feature'`)

+- Push to the branch (`git push origin improve-feature`)

+- Create a Pull Request